 I recently presented at a conference for adoptive and foster parents.
 My assigned topic; Building Healthy Relationships and Boundaries with Your Biological Relatives.
-I was excited when the topic was first assigned to me.
+I was excited when the topic was first assigned to me (click to read more about it here).
 There are many books on the subject of boundaries, so preparation should have been easy, except that I couldn’t find many on the subject on healthy boundaries with biological relatives for adoptive and foster families.
 And so I encountered a challenge immediately; I’d have to confront my own issues and experiences to do the topic justice.

 Boundaries are interesting and most people are reluctant to establish them, but Brene Brown reminds us that “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.”
 So much wisdom and beauty in her words, but to get to the place she suggests requires effort and intentionality.“Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.” @BreneBrown Click To Tweet